v0.9.4

 v6.0.0

-and calls fn on each chunk in the stream
+This method is similar to Array.prototype.every and calls fn on each chunk in the stream

 to check if all awaited return values are truthy value for fn.
 Once an fn call on a chunk

-If all of the fn calls on the chunks return a truthy value, the promise is fulfilled with true
+If all of the fn calls on the chunks return a truthy value, the promise is fulfilled with true.

 a function to call on each chunk of the stream.
 Async or not.

-if fn returned a truthy value for every one of the chunks.
+Optional options: Pick<ArrayOptions, "signal">Optional options: ArrayOptionsa promise evaluating to true if fn returned a truthy value for every one of the chunks.

 v17.5.0